Merle16/Thesis-DS/README.md

 This study compares Logistic Regression, Random Forest, and XGBoost trained on three feature sets of increasing clinical cost for dementia-related classification, evaluating predictive performance, interpretability, and fairness.
 Models are trained on OASIS-1 and externally validated on OASIS-2.

 ## Repository Structure
-Thesis-DS/
+- Thesis-DS/
-├── notebooks/
-│   └── Pipeline.ipynb    # Full analysis pipeline (run top to bottom)
-├── data/                 # Not included — see Data section below └── results/              # Model outputs, CSVs, and figures
+-   notebooks
+-     Pipeline.ipynb (Full analysis pipeline)
+-   data/ (contains OASIS-1 and OASIS-2)
+-   results/ (Model outputs and figures)

 ## Data
 Not included due to access restrictions.
 Download from https://www.oasis-brains.org: